Lavanya-nrg/XMLtoCSV/README.md

 **Install Dependencies:** Ensure you have Python installed on your system.
 No additional dependencies are required to run the converter script.

 **Prepare XML Files:** Place your XML files in the specified input folder.
-These XML files should contain the data that you wish to convert to CS**V format.
+These XML files should contain the data that you wish to convert to CSV format.

 **Run the Script:** Execute the Python script to convert the XML files to CSV format.
 Adjust the input and output folder paths as needed by modifying the conversion.py script.